Unleash/unleash/website/docs/feature-flag-tutorials/rails/implementing-feature-flags-rails.md

 ## 4. Restrict the number of posts

 Right now all the blog posts are displayed on the index page.
-We want to use a feature flag to change that, and restrict it to the 3 most recent posts.
+We want to use a feature flag to change that and restrict it to the three most recent posts.

 Let’s create a static boolean flag, for now.